gryphonshafer/pnwquizzing/docs/assets_for_quizzing/S-SOPs.md

 - PNW teams 1 and 2 are "stacked"
 - PNW teams 3-5 are "snaked"

-Any changes to these policies will be decided by the Board of Directors and must be before District Meet 5.
+Any changes to these policies will be decided by the Board of Directors and must be before Meet 5.

 ## Weather Minimums